arcraik/neuroexo-website/people.md

    </div>
    <div class="modal-body">
        <img class="content peoplepic" src="/photos/jacob.JPG" alt="Jacob Tajchman" width="200"/>
-     <div><p class="content">Jacob's academic background mainly consists of biology and neuroscience, but he is branching into the fields of biomedical engineering and computer science and engineering.
+     <div><p class="content" align = "justify">Jacob's academic background mainly consists of biology and neuroscience, but he is branching into the fields of biomedical engineering and computer science and engineering.
 His prior research experience is of fibophotometry and behavioral neuroscience.
 He is interested mainly in the research and development of an interface between the sensorimotor aspects of the nervous system and computer systems, ideally developed with a noninvasive method.
 He plans to attend graduate school to pursue this interest and to research the technology in grad school and after.
 In his free time, he enjoys video games with friends, playing with his cats, and practicing martial arts.</p></div>
     </div>
  </div>
  </div>